An early dawn beach with orange-tinted sunrise light over calm ocean and dark sand, with a mountain silhouette across the water.

 MethodologyPositive Psychology

 Positive Psychology, as it is practiced here, is the steady inquiry into what is already strong in a person, a relationship, and a household.
-Not the parts that need fixing.
-The parts that are quietly holding everything else up.
+Our brains are built to scan for what is wrong, and most days they find plenty.
+Positive Psychology is the practice of widening the view again, so what is also working becomes visible.

 It draws from the research on character strengths, on resilience, on the conditions under which people flourish.
-The premise is simple.
-Strengths, once named, are easier to lean on.
-And the harder the season, the more useful it is to know what you actually have to draw from.
+It belongs in hard seasons and in good ones.
+In the hard seasons it is the knowing of what you actually have to draw from.
+In the good ones it is the practice of building a meaningful life on what is already strong.

 There is more right with you than wrong.
-That sentence is not a slogan.
-It is the orientation that lets the rest of the work happen without becoming a long list of problems to manage.
+That sentence is not a slogan; it is the orientation that lets the rest of the work happen without becoming a long list of problems to manage.
 The hard things are still hard.
-What changes is what you have on hand for them.
+What changes is what you have on hand for them, and what is already there to lean on.

 Through every stage